 PLEASE NOTE: Paper versions of our applications are no longer available.
 There is a $25.00 online application fee for all applications listed below.
 You will be required to submit the $25.00 fee in addition to your application fee(s).
+The $25.00 fee can be combined in the same payment with your application filing fee.
 (Please note that personal or business checks are not accepted.
-We require payment in the form of a money order, cashier’s check or certified check.)
-Cashier‘s checks, certified checks or money orders are to be made payable to the MS Board of Bar Admissions and must be submitted at the time your application is filed.
-Payments owed to the Mississippi Board of Bar Admissions may be combined and paid with one money order, cashier’s check or certified check.
+Money Orders or Cashier‘s Checks are to be made payable to the MS Board of Bar Admissions and must be submitted at the time you file your application.

 Application for Registration as a Law Student (Law Student Application):

-February 2016 Bar Exam Online Application: This link will take you to the February 2016 Bar Exam Application and Instructions.
-(If you have previously filed an application with the Mississippi Board of Bar Admissions, e.g. an Application for Registration as a Law Student or Examination Application, please read below the instructions pertaining to the Application Update to see if you qualify to use it.)
+July 2016 Bar Exam Online Application: This link will take you to the July 2016 Bar Exam Application and Instructions.
+(If you have previously filed an application with the Mississippi Board of Bar Admissions, e.g. Law Student or Exam Application, please read below the instructions pertaining to the Application Update to see if you qualify to use it.)

 Complete this form if you have previously filed an application with the Mississippi Board of Bar Admissions.
 Please read the instructions included with the Application Update to see if you qualify to use it.
 Complete an Application Update if:

-You filed an Application for Registration as a Law Student and are now updating that application in order to sit for the February 2016 Bar Exam; or
+You filed an Application for Registration as a Law Student and are now updating that application to sit for the July 2016 Bar Exam; or

-You previously filed an application with this office to sit for the Mississippi Bar Exam and were unsuccessful on the Bar Exam and you want to apply to take the February 2016 Bar Exam; or
+You previously filed an application with this office to sit for the Mississippi Bar Exam and were unsuccessful on the Bar Exam and you want to apply to re-take the July 2016 Bar Exam; or